 In summary, treating chronic health conditions requires looking both above and below the soil.
 Lifestyle and environmental factors, like the nutrients in soil, affect growing conditions for health.
 It follows that a stressful lifestyle and toxic environment make poor soil.
 Practitioners trained in functional medicine acknowledge the power of lifestyle changes to treat the root cause of chronic illnesses.
 Certainly medications are necessary at times to bring symptoms under control.
 However, the goal of functional medicine is to use personalized care plans featuring lifestyle changes to improve health and reduce or eliminate the need for medications whenever possible.
 Functional medicine practitioners use a person-centered approach with clients to create the vibrant health they are seeking, from the roots up!

 Rachel is a registered nurse and functional medicine certified health coach who is passionate about helping you transform your life using lifestyle detox.
 You have more power than you may realize to change your health outcomes and start living your best life – today!

 A Functional Medicine Health Coach – on your team!

 Watch a two minute video that illustrates how a functional medicine certified health coach can support clients of any medical practice.

-Follow Rachel on Facebook for the latest information on coaching programs & special offers, plus tips for detoxing your life!
+Connect with Rachel on Facebook for tips on detoxing your life!